The Polish pharmaceutical market is regulated by the following legislation, supplemented by several statutes, regulations and guidelines:

 In the event of a change of the MAH, the President of the Office issues a new MA based on the petition of an entity stepping into the rights and obligations of the previous MAH.
 The MA issued to the new MAH becomes effective no later than six months following its issuance.

-Medicinal products are approved for sale without an MA if their use is required to save the life or health of a patient, on the condition that a given medicinal product is approved for sale in the country from which it is imported and has a valid MA in such country.
+Medicinal products are approved for sale without an MA if their use is required to save the life or health of a patient, on the condition that a given medicinal product is approved for sale in the country from which it is imported and has a valid MA in that country.
 This is a so-called import for a particular use.

 Furthermore, in emergency situations due to natural disasters or other dangers to human or animal life and health, the Minister of Health may, for a specified term, approve medicinal products that do not possess an MA.

 To date, there is still no legal provision directly implementing a notion of compassionate use of medicinal products in Poland.
 However, in practice, compassionate-use programmes are sometimes approved, on the basis of existing legal provisions (eg, the one allowing for approving medicinal products without a marketing authorisation in the case of danger to human life).